Back up services

 |

-The command returns without providing any output until the checkpoint has completed, at which time you'll see the details of the checkpoint completion in the p4 journals output:
+The command returns without providing any output until the checkpoint has completed, at which time you'll see the details of the checkpoint completion in the p4 journals output using the following command: